jwdebelius/q2-sidle/docs/source/database_preparation.rst

 Database preparation can optionally begin by filtering the database to remove sequences with too many degenerate nucleotides or with taxonomic assignments that will not be used.

 Degenerate filtering limits memory consumption throughout.
 The authors of SMURF [1]_ recommend filtering the database to remove sequences with more than 3 degenerate nucleotides.
-This represents about X% of the greengenes 13_8 database at 99% [2]_ specificity.  a(The the RESCRIPt formatted Silva 138 database is filtered to exclude sequences with more than 5 degenerates [3]_, [4]_).
+This represents about X% of the greengenes 13_8 database at 99% [2]_ specificity.
+(The the RESCRIPt formatted Silva 128 database is filtered to exclude sequences with more than 5 degenerates [3]_, [4]_).
 Increasing the number of allowed degenerates (the ``--p-max-degen`` parameter) will allow more sequences through the filter, and may mean more matches in downstream alignment.
 However, this comes at a substantial increase in the run time and memory needed, since degenerate sequences have to be expanded, meaning more alignments are required.

 For this tutorial, we'll start by filtering to remove anything with more than 3 degenerate nucleotides, since this was the recommended threshold in the original algorithm.
+This is done using the RESCRIPt_ [4]_ plugin.

 .. code:: bash

-    qiime sidle filter-degenerate-sequences \
+    qiime rescript cull-seqs \
      --i-sequences sidle-db-full-sequences.qza \
-     --p-max-degen 3 \
+     --p-num-degenerates 3 \
-     --o-filtered-sequences sidle-db-full-degen-filtered-sequences.qza
+     --o-clean-sequences sidle-db-full-degen-filtered-sequences.qza

 Try summarizing your database again.
 There should be 5440 sequences remaining.
 How many do you have?